 Empirical results

-Analying survey data on individual characteristics uncovers some patterns in trust in the five institutions of interest.
+Analyzing survey data on individual characteristics uncovers some noteworthy patterns in trust in the five institutions of interest.
 Women are on average more prone to trusting all institutions, whereas education associates negatively with institutional trust.
 In other words, the better educated and presumably better informed are less likely to trust formal institutions in Africa.
 Conversely, there is a strong positive association between household income and trust in formal institutions with one notable exception: Respondents who declare that they “don’t know” their income – or more likely refuse to reveal it – are most trusting towards formal institutions.
 However, such refusals are often correlated with having particularly high incomes, which may resolve what otherwise appears as a puzzle.

 Table 2: Individual-level results